maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Closes the channel *aexp* and removes it from the list of active channels.
 Will return an error if that channel number is not currently open.

 The `LOAD`, `CLEAR`/`CLR`, `NEW` and `RUN` statements close all files.
-The `CHAIN` command (currently unsupported) does *not* close files.
+The `CHAIN` command (not currently supported) does *not* close files.

 #### Variations:

 As with `OPEN`, most dialects use `CLOSE` without a following `#`, with Atari BASIC being an exception.
-Apple Business BASIC allows the # to be optional, in which case it can be any expression that returns a number.
 RetroBASIC allows either format.

+Apple Business BASIC has two separate statements, `CLOSE#` closes a given channel, while `CLOSE` closes all open files.
+The second variation is not supported in RetroBASIC.

 ### `PRINT#` *aexp*,[*exp*{|[;|,]},...]

 `PRINT#` works exactly like the standard `PRINT` statement, but directs the output to channel *aexp*.
 If the channel is not open, or it is opened only for read access, RetroBASIC will return an error.

-### `INPUT#` *aexp*,[*exp*{|[;|,]},...]
+### `INPUT#` *aexp*,[*var*{|[;|,]},...]

 `INPUT#` works in a fashion similar to the standard `INPUT` statement, but does not print any user-supplied prompt strings or the question mark.
-It reads one line from the file and then parses it using the same logic as a normal `INPUT`, meaning that if there are fewer values in the read line than there are variables in the list, the next line of input will be read until the variables all have values or the end of the file is reached.
+It reads one line from the file and then parses it using the same logic as a normal `INPUT`, meaning that if there are more items on the line than in the number of variables a `EXTRA IGNORED` error will be raised, while if there are more variables than items the extra variables will retain their previous values.

 <!-- TOC --><a name="matrix-statements-operators-and-functions"></a>
 ## Matrix statements, operators and functions